FreakNorris/HashSafe/README.md

 **HashSafe** is a robust, secure password manager with bcrypt hashing, Fernet encryption, and PBKDF2HMAC key derivation.
 It offers a Tkinter-based GUI, unique salts, and SHA256 data integrity checks.
 Perfect for Windows, macOS, and Linux users.
 Open Source under GNU GPL v3.0.

+**Hashsafe** has absolutely no internet connectivity, it is up to the user to keep Python and dependencies in **requirements.txt** up to date to ensure the program stays up to date.

+Lack of internet connectivity means that as long as your OS is secure, there is no attack surface for hackers to gain access to your encrypted vault files.
+Lack of 2FA also means that the developer is unable to provide any information to government agencies in the event of a subpoena.

+**HashSafe** implements industry standard encryption functionality, on par with market leaders like KeyPass and Bitwarden.

 ## Table of Contents

 - [Security Features](#security-features)